mdbootstrap/mdb-ui-kit/README-FINAL.md

 ## Support

-The things to do are a lot and the time is little, if you are a passionate developer with experience with Bootstrap and Bootstrap Material Design and you have some spare time, please consider becoming a contributor of this project!
+The things to do are a lot and the time is little, if you are a passionate developer with experience with Bootstrap and Material Design for Bootstrap and you have some spare time, please consider becoming a contributor of this project!
 If you are interested contact @FezVrasta or just adopt one of our [issues](https://github.com/FezVrasta/bootstrap-material-design/issues).